kallelaakso/osx-go-react-app/README.md

-# Native OSX with Go and React
+# Native OSX application with Go and React

 Go(lang) wrapper for creating native OSX application using React.